vivarium-collective/vivarium-core/doc/getting_started.rst

 We break our cell models into :term:`processes`.
 Each process models part of the cell's function.
 For example, you might have processes for metabolism, transcription, and translation.
-We can combine these processes into :term:`compartments` that model a system with all the functionality modeled by the included processes.
+We can combine these processes into :term:`composites` that model a system with all the functionality modeled by the included processes.
 For example, we could compose transcription and translation to create a fuller gene expression model.

-We store individual processes in ``vivarium-template/template/processes`` and compartments of processes in ``vivarium-template/template/compartments``.
-We recommend you use a similar structure when creating your own processes and compartments.
+We store individual processes in ``vivarium-template/template/processes`` and the composers that generate composites of processes in ``vivarium-template/template/composites``.
+We recommend you use a similar structure when creating your own processes and composers.

 Running Experiments
 ===================